DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Evaluations

-\textit{Gender identity} refers to the personal sense of one's own gender~\cite{dev2021harms,10.7312/morr12728}. \textit{Sex} is the assignment and classification of people as male, female, or other categories, based on physical anatomy and/or genetic analysis~\cite{sogie_handbook,10.7312/raju18532}.
-In our gender bias analysis, we use \textit{gender} to refer to \textit{sex} and not \textit{gender identity}.
-We use two \textit{gender} categories: \texttt{\{male, female\}}.
-There is a wide range of genders beyond the scope of finite categories~\cite{Keyes2021Gender}.
+\textbf{Gender.} For gender bias analysis, we use two \textit{gender} categories: \texttt{\{male, female\}}.
+A wide range of genders is beyond the scope of finite categories~\cite{Keyes2021Gender}.
 However, even humans cannot reliably estimate the gender of other people across a wide spectrum of gender categories based only on appearance.
-In addition, we are concerned that including nonbinary genders inside our gender categorization could amplify stereotypes, by asking people to assign gender identities to others based on their own assumptions about how a person with a nonbinary identity should look like.
-Hence, we limit our gender categorization to binary for the current study, where our focus is to expose different types of bias in text-to-image generation models.
-We leave a more comprehensive gender analysis for future work.
+Hence, following concurrent work~\cite{zhang2023auditing,Bansal2022Entigen}, we limit our gender categorization to binary for the current study, where we focus on exposing different types of bias in text-to-image generation models.

-Next, in our skin tone analysis, we use Monk Skin Tone (MST) Scale~\cite{Monk_Skin_Tone_Scale}, which transforms the continuous skin tone spectrum into 10 tones.
-Such fine-grained skin tone scales can reflect a diversity of communities better than binary categorizations such as `light skin' and `dark skin'.
-Although one may categorize people into racial categories (\eg, Black, White, Asian, etc.), race is not biological and should be understood as a socially constructed and political concept~\cite{Crawford2021Atlas,Browne2015Dark}.
-Because racial identity is not naturally inherent, fixed, or mutually exclusive \cite{Browne2015Dark,ray2022critical}, inferring one's racial identity from appearance and assuming one's race falls into one racial category in a clear cut way has a high possibility of leading to inaccurate inference of one's racial identity.
-Thus, we assess the human skin tone bias in the generated images in this study.
+\textbf{Skin Tone.} Next, our skin tone analysis uses the Monk Skin Tone (MST) Scale~\cite{Monk_Skin_Tone_Scale}, which transforms the continuous skin tone spectrum into 10 tones.
+Such fine-grained skin tone scales can better reflect a diversity of communities than binary categorizations such as `light' and `dark' skin.
+Although one may categorize people into racial categories (\eg, Black, White, \etc), race is not a biological concept and should be understood as a socially constructed and political concept~\cite{Crawford2021Atlas,Browne2015Dark}.
+Because race is not naturally inherent, fixed, or mutually exclusive \cite{Browne2015Dark,ray2022critical}, inferring one's racial identity from appearance and assuming that one's race falls into a single category could lead to an inaccurate inference of one's racial identity.

-As shown in \cref{fig:bias_prompting_flow}, we assess the gender/skin tone bias of pretrained text-to-image models, based on how skewed the gender and skin tone distribution from images generated on a set of \textit{neutral} text prompts, which are not related to a particular gender or skin tone.
-We create the neutral prompts by composing words from templates, where we use four categories of words: profession, political, object, and other.
-We use the template `a photo of a [\texttt{X}]' where \texttt{X} is from a set of profession/political/other words and the template `a person with a [\texttt{X}]' for object words used in \cite{Srinivasan2021WorstOB}.
-In total, we use 85/6/39/15 (total 145) prompts for profession/political/object/other words, respectively.
-We provide a full prompt list in the appendix.